 We publish on this site in good faith but without any warranty of any kind, express or implied, as to the accuracy or validity of the information provided.
-The Haemochromatosis Society shall not be liable for any loss, damage, or other consequences arising from the use of the website or attributed to any inaccuracies or omissions therein.
+Haemochromatosis UK shall not be liable for any loss, damage, or other consequences arising from the use of the website or attributed to any inaccuracies or omissions therein.
 Specifically, information provided about haemochromatosis and associated physiology or treatment does not constitute individual medical advice and must not be regarded as such.
 Users must consult their own doctor or consultant.
 Do not rely on information on the site to manage your or your family’s health.
 The charity accepts no liability and will not entertain any form of claim in this regard.

-This website is hosted by The Haemochromatosis Society.
+This section outlines the terms and conditions which you agree to in using this website.
+This website is hosted by Haemochromatosis UK.
 Please read our conditions of use carefully as by using the website you will be assumed to have agreed to be bound by them.
 We reserve the right to vary the conditions of use at any time and will post any variations here.
 You are advised to review the conditions of use on a regular basis as you will be deemed to have accepted variations if you continue to use the website after they have been posted.

-The Haemochromatosis Society publishes the site and information contained in it without any warranty of any kind, express or implied, as to the operation of the site, the accuracy or validity of the information, or any associated products and services, in so far as any such warranties can be excluded under relevant law.
+Haemochromatosis UK publishes the site and information contained in it without any warranty of any kind, express or implied, as to the operation of the site, the accuracy or validity of the information, or any associated products and services, in so far as any such warranties can be excluded under relevant law.
 We shall not be liable for any loss, damage, or other consequences arising from the use of the website or attributed to any inaccuracies in or omissions from the information contained in it.
 Content and information provided by third parties is identified as such.
 We publish this content as supplied to us and are not responsible for its accuracy or timeliness.
 You must take appropriate steps to verify this information before acting upon it.

 Any financial information on the website is provided in good faith, however donors and potential donors should take reasonable steps to ensure they are satisfied with the finances and objectives of the charity, as donations once given cannot be returned.
 Our financial reports are separately available from the Charity Commission.